Raise.com

-Raise.com is an e-commerce platform owned and operated by Raise that enables third-party sellers to sell new or used Gift Cards on a fixed-price online marketplace alongside Raise's regular offerings.
-The company is based in Chicago, Illinois, and was launched in 2013 by founder George Bousis, who still remains the Executive Chairman today alongside CEO Jay Klauminzer.
+Raise.com is an e-commerce platform owned and operated by Raise that enables third-party individuals to sell Gift Cards on a fixed-price online marketplace alongside Raise's regular offerings.
+The company is based in Chicago, Illinois, and was launched in 2013 by founder George Bousis, who still remains the Executive Chairman and CEO.

 History

 Raise.com was initially conceived as a spinoff of another service created by Bousis and Bradley Wasz, called CouponTrade, which was founded in 2010.

-Since that time, the marketplace became more amenable to Bousis's idea.
+Since that time, the marketplace became more amenable to Bousis' idea.
 As stated by Crain's Chicago Business column, "a 2009 federal law prevented gift cards from expiring for five years; cards went from a magnetic stripe to all-digital in 2010; and advances in mobile technology made it possible to buy and sell cards on a smartphone."

 Founded in 2013, Raise.com received $18 million in Series A funding from Bessemer Venture Funding.
 A second round of funding in 2015 saw $56M in Series B funding from New Enterprise Associates.

 In August 2015, Raise.com acquired Tastebud Technologies for an undisclosed amount.
 Its CEO, Tyler Spalding, took the Chief Strategy Officer role within Raise.com.

-In June 2016, Raise acquired Slide for an undisclosed amount in stock, a company which allows people to store your gift cards in a digital wallet/passbook.
+In June 2016, Raise acquired Slide for an undisclosed amount in stock, a company which allows people to store gift cards in a digital wallet/passbook.
 Raise also announced plans to open a New York office.

 As of 2016, the company is valued at about $1 billion, as presented by the New York Times.

 In September 2017, Raise raised $60M in Round C funding to expand its mobile payment network.

 In late 2018, Raise appointed a new CEO, Jay Klauminzer, a marketplace veteran from Groupon and DoorDash.

 Business model

 Raise.com takes a 12% cut from the sale of every gift card.

 In the period between funding – in 2014, Raise.com released a mobile app (iOS only) version of its marketplace.

 Raise.com also has partnerships with "over a dozen undisclosed retailers so far who are interested in the sorts [of] consumer shopping insights Raise can provide."

 Raise has a one-year money back guarantee on purchases made directly through the marketplace.

 In 2020, the company also launched two new products based on learnings from their marketplace.
-Slide, a mobile payments app, offers 4% cash back at hundreds of retailers.
-Users receive an additional 1% bonus when adding funds to their account (which also speeds checkout).
-Users select a merchant, enter the amount of spend, and are instantly issued a barcode that can be scanned at the register or typed in online.
-Slide peaked at #17 on the iOS store in December 2020. rZero is a fraud detection platform that was originally built for Raise to address gift card fraud but is now used widely across fintech and other high risk use cases.
+Slide, a mobile payments app, offers 4% cash back at a few hundred retailers.
+Users receive a 1% bonus when adding funds to their account (which also speeds checkout).
+Users select a merchant, enter the amount of spend, and are then issued a barcode that can be scanned at the register or typed in online.
+Slide peaked at #17 on the iOS store in December 2020. rZero is a fraud detection platform that was originally built for Raise to address gift card fraud, but it's now used widely across FinTech and other high risk use cases.